 Dates: 31 August -2 September 2018 (Friday afternoon to Sunday afternoon)

 Venue: Alexandru Ioan cuza University of Iasi, Iasi, Romania.
+You can check the locations by downloading this map.

 Organizers: Ana Colubi and Cristian Gatu on behalf of the CRoNoS COST Action.